 - As noted above, from this point on the process is primarily up to the mentees.
-If you have a strong interest in mentoring and find that you haven’t been contacted by many people, contact Dave at CFAC for help evaluating your listing to see if there’s additional information you can add to make it more enticing to mentees.
+If you have a strong interest in mentoring and find that you haven’t been contacted by many people, contact Mary at CFAC for help evaluating your listing to see if there’s additional information you can add to make it more enticing to mentees.

-- Whenever you have a mentee reach out to you, please contact Dave at the Community Food & Agriculture Coalition (CFAC) to let us know so we can monitor how well the site is working and potentially share your story!
+- Whenever you have a mentee reach out to you, please contact Mary at the Community Food & Agriculture Coalition (CFAC) to let us know so we can monitor how well the site is working and potentially share your story!
 We will also reach out to you regularly to find out whether you are being contacted for mentorship so that we can evaluate the program and make it function as well as possible.

-CFAC does not vet or endorse Mentor Link participants.
+CFAC does not vet or endorse Network Link participants.
 It is the responsibility of the mentor and mentee to safeguard themselves by clearly defining and clarifying expectations, checking references, and asking questions.
 CFAC is not a party to any agreements and the terms of any agreements should be considered private agreements between the mentor and mentee only.